Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Results

-\mysection{Results} With the significant upgrades we made to JEWEL to run event-by-event hydrodynamic backgrounds, our first consistency check is the calculation of $R_{AA}$.
-In Fig.\ \ref{fig:raa_ATLAS} our model predictions are shown compared to ATLAS data at $5.02 \, \rm TeV$.
-We find that for central collisions of 10-20\% and 30-40\% that \tv+JEWEL works well compared to experimental data.
-For peripheral collisions (50-60\%), the model predicts significantly more suppression than is measured experimentally when recoils are included, but can reasonably reproduce $R_{AA}$ without recoils.
+With the significant upgrades we made to JEWEL to run event-by-event hydrodynamic backgrounds, our first consistency check is the calculation of $R_{AA}$.
+In Fig.\ \ref{fig:raa_ATLAS} our model predictions are shown compared to ATLAS $R = 0.4$ data at $5.02 \, \rm TeV$, complemented with $R = 0.2$ results.
+We find that for central collisions of 10-20\%, \tv+JEWEL works well compared to experimental data.
+For more peripheral collisions (30-40\% and 50-60\%), the model predicts significantly more suppression than is measured experimentally when recoils are included, but can reasonably reproduce $R_{AA}$ without recoils.

+Calculations of the model for large-radius jets $R = 0.6$, $0.8$ and $1.0$ in central 0-10\% collisions against CMS data are presented in Fig. \ref{fig:raa_large}.
+Unlike small jets, the inclusion of recoils is necessary for the description of the experimental results and implies in a slight increase in $R_{AA}$ with the jet resolution parameter whereas the opposite is observed when medium response is not considered.
+Although the qualitative trend is consistent with the unmodified JEWEL results in \cite{CMS:2021vui}, the hydrodynamic approach yields in a milder $R$-dependence of large jet $R_{AA}$.